Planning the website structure gives the client the best possible launchpad for success.

 Don’t do it.

-A friend of a friend launched an ecommerce website a few weeks ago so I had a quick look at the website they created.
+A friend of a friend launched an e-commerce website a few months ago so I had a quick look at the website they created.

 - 48% duplicate page titles